niclabs/docker/embeddable/README.md

 # Dockerized development environment for embedded applications

-This container provides a ready to use development environment for building and testing embedded applications.
-The container can also be used to run Continuous Integration tests in Travis, making it easy to reproduce the testing environment locally.
-The container is based on the [Contiki NG docker container](https://github.com/contiki-ng/contiki-ng/wiki/Docker), as are these instructions.
+This docker image provides a ready to use development environment for building and testing embedded applications.
+The image can also be used to run Continuous Integration tests in Travis, making it easy to reproduce the testing environment locally.
+The image is based on the [Contiki NG docker container](https://github.com/contiki-ng/contiki-ng/wiki/Docker), as are these instructions.

-The image includes the following tools
+Two images are configured in this repository.
+A _minimal_ image allows to build code for linux devices and is well suited for usage inside continuous integration environments, and includes the following

 * Gcc and libc
 * make
-* Java JDK
-* Python
+* gdb
 * Git
-* Curl
+* Curl and Wget
+* net-tools, netcat, iproute, ping6, tracepath
+* coap-client
+* h2spec

+The full image adds embedded toolchains and contiki support to the above.
+Including the following packages

+* Python with serial suport
+* Java JDK and ANT
 * IoT-Lab [cli-tools](https://github.com/iot-lab/cli-tools)
 * IoT-Lab [ssh-cli-tools](https://github.com/iot-lab/ssh-cli-tools)
 * ARM toolchain